asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Git-Usage.md

----
+!!! note

-**Note:**  When submitting a patch to Gerrit, you are explicitly doing so under the terms and conditions of the [Contributor License Agreement](https://github.com/asterisk/asterisk/issues/jira/secure/DigiumLicense.jspa).
+    When submitting a patch to Gerrit, you are explicitly doing so under the terms and conditions of the [Contributor License Agreement](https://github.com/asterisk/asterisk/issues/jira/secure/DigiumLicense.jspa).
 If you do not wish to contribute a patch back to the Asterisk project, please do not push a patch up to Gerrit.

----
+[//]: # (end-note)

 Gerrit Policies